IMG Match Rates

 What is the match rate for international medical graduates?

-In March 2024, the medical residency match rate for international medical graduates was 61.2%.
+In 2025, the medical residency match rate for all international medical graduates was 60.8%.

 How difficult is it to match into residency as an international medical graduate?

 Matching into a U.S. residency is a very competitive process, regardless of where you graduated from medical school.
-However, IMGs continue to show a strong performance in the Match, with less than a one percentage point difference between 2023 and 2024.
-Furthermore, the number of matched non-U.S. citizen IMGs increased by 832 in 2024 compared to the previous year.
+However, IMGs continue to show a strong performance in the Match.
+In 2025, U.S. IMGs who submitted rank order lists of programs matched to a PGY-1 position at a rate of 67.8% and non-U.S. citizen IMGs who submitted rank order lists matched to a PGY-1 position at a rate of 58%.

 What is the hardest residency to match with as an IMG?